-- A) Septic tank to a subsurface seepage system or septic tank followed by a sand filter discharging to a subsurface seepage system. - i) Private sewage disposal systems septic tanks serving residential properties shall be evaluated prior to or within three years after the date of installation of the system.
-The system may be evaluated by the homeowner, a Private Sewage Disposal System Installation Contractor, a Private Sewage Disposal System Pumping Contractor, a licensed Environmental Health Practitioner, an Illinois licensed Professional Engineer, a representative of the Department, or an agent of the Department or local health department.
-The evaluation shall determine whether the tanks and all of the compartments of the private sewage disposal system have a layer or layers of scum and/or settled solids greater than 33% of the liquid capacity of the tank.
-If the layers of scum and/or settled solids is greater than 33%, the tanks and/or compartments shall be pumped out and maintenance shall be performed.
-An evaluation of the system shall be performed a minimum of once every five years, after the first evaluation.
-Depending on the system's use, the tanks and/or compartments may need to be evaluated and pumped more frequently. - Private sewage disposal systems septic tanks serving non-residential property shall be evaluated within three years after the date of installation of the system.
-The system may be evaluated by a Private Sewage Disposal System Installation Contractor, a Private Sewage Disposal System Pumping Contractor, a licensed Environmental Health Practitioner, an Illinois licensed Professional Engineer, a representative of the Department, or an agent of the

-Department or local health department.
-The evaluation shall determine whether the tanks and all of the compartments of the private sewage disposal system have a layer or layers of scum and/or settled solids greater than 33% of the liquid capacity of the tank.
-If the layers of scum and/or settled solids is greater than 33%, the tanks and/or compartments shall be pumped out and maintenance shall be performed.
-An evaluation of the system shall be performed at minimum once every three years, after the first evaluation.
-Depending on the system's use, the tanks and/or compartments may need to be evaluated and pumped more frequently.
+- A) Septic tank to a subsurface seepage system or septic tank followed by a sand filter discharging to a subsurface seepage system. - i) Private sewage disposal system septic tanks serving residential properties shall be evaluated prior to or within three years after the date of installation of the system.
+The system may be evaluated by the homeowner, a Private Sewage Disposal System Installation Contractor, a licensed Environmental Health Practitioner, an Illinois licensed Professional Engineer, a representative of the Department, or an agent of the Department or local health department.
+The evaluation shall determine whether the tanks and all of the compartments of the private sewage disposal system have layers of scum and settled solids greater than 33% of the liquid capacity of the tank.
+If the layers of scum and settled solids are greater than 33%, the tanks and compartments shall be pumped out and maintenance shall be performed.
+After the first evaluation, the system shall be evaluated a minimum of once every five years.
+Depending on the system's use, the tanks and compartments may need to be evaluated and pumped more frequently. - Private sewage disposal system septic tanks serving nonii) residential property shall be evaluated within three years after the date of installation of the system.
+The system may be evaluated by a Private Sewage Disposal System Installation Contractor, a licensed Environmental Health Practitioner, an Illinois licensed Professional Engineer, a representative of the Department, or an agent of the Department or local health department.
+The evaluation shall determine whether the tanks and all of the compartments of the private sewage disposal system have lavers of scum and settled solids greater than 33% of the liquid capacity of the tank.
+If the layers of scum and settled solids are greater than 33%, the tanks and compartments shall be pumped out and maintenance shall be performed.
+After the first evaluation, the system shall be evaluated at minimum once every three years.
+Depending on the system's use, the tanks and compartments may need to be evaluated and pumped more frequently.